space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Sculptures**: The use of form and space to create symbolic meanings.
 - **Photographs**: The signs and symbols used in photographic art.
 - **Digital Art**: The semiotic dimensions of visual art created using digital tools.
+- **Graffiti**: The use of street art to convey social and political messages.
+- **Abstract Art**: The semiotic interpretation of non-representational forms.
+- **Religious Art**: The symbols and meanings in art related to spiritual themes.
+- **Political Cartoons**: Visual symbols used to comment on political issues.
+- **Pop Art**: The use of popular culture symbols in visual art.

 ### Chapter 39: Semiotics of Music Videos